Everett Stern: Criticism of Michael Flynn

 At a February 2022 Republican primary debate, Stern criticized those in the Republican Party who supported "right-wing extremism" and lies about the 2020 presidential election.
 During the debate, Stern interrupted fellow candidate Kathy Barnette, denouncing her for being supported by Flynn, a "traitor".
 Stern also told Barnette to apologize for transporting supporters to the Capitol Attack.

 In May 2022, Flynn sued Stern for his allegations of Flynn being a "traitor" and "helm[ing] a domestic terrorist organization engaged in sedition", according to WUFT.

-Personal life

-On December 15, 2022, Stern pleaded guilty to four counts of disorderly conduct relating to an incident on March 30, 2022, where police said that he impersonated a federal officer.
-Stern received a one-year probationary sentence, and agreed to complete 50 hours of community service, undergo a mental health evaluation, and possible subsequent treatment.